-Add half of the wet ingredients to the dry ingredients and continue working on it at low speed until incorporated then adding in the remaining wet ingredients and mixing that in for about a minute.
+Add half of the wet ingredients to the dry ingredients and continue working on it at low speed until incorporated then add in the remaining wet ingredients and mix that in for about a minute.
 Add about three to four ounces of unsweetened coconut flakes and then gently fold into the batter.
-Ad the batter carefully into the baking pan and then place it in a 350 degrees pre\heated oven for about 30 minutes or until a toothpick comes out create when put in the cake.
+Ad the batter carefully into the baking pan and then place it in a 350 degrees pre\heated oven for about 30 minutes or until a toothpick comes out when put in the cake.

-For the frosting, add two sticks of softened butter and two tablespoons of vanilla then 7 cups of powdered sugar, 7 tablespoons of the whole milk and a quarter a teaspoon of salt, give it a mix until fluffy.
+For the frosting, add two sticks of softened butter and two tablespoons of vanilla then 7 cups of powdered sugar, 7 tablespoons of whole milk and a quarter a teaspoon of salt, give it a mix until fluffy.
 Quickly toss in 3 ounces of coconut flakes for the frosting over medium-low heat while continually tossing them around until they turn golden brown.
 Remove the coconut cake from the oven and let it cool before frosting the cake and cutting.
 Enjoy.!

 Ingredients;